 However, to produce tomato plants or pepper plants with fruit already well formed by the time you transplant them in the garden, you need two stages.
 To produce such plants, direct seed into three-inch pots.
 When the plants are eight to 10 inches tall, transplant them into six- to 10-inch pots.
 Transplant them before the roots circle the inside walls of the three-inch pots.

 To start all these larger seeds, fill the three-inch pots with commercial potting medium such as Pro-Mix, Sunshine Mix, Metro Mix or Farfard Mix to the top edge of each pot.
 Unless the seed packet indicates that seed germination is 100 percent, which is highly unlikely, place at least two seeds in the middle of each pot and press them in the soil lightly with your fingers.
 If you are using seeds that you stored from previous years, sow at least three seeds in each pot.
 As seeds age, germination is reduced.

 Irrigate each pot thoroughly until excess water drains from the bottom.

-Wait until March to sow larger seeded plants.
-Broccoli, cabbage, Chinese cabbage, cauliflower, kohlrabi and pac choi should be sown so that the plants will be tall enough to transplant into the garden in early to mid-April while temperatures are cool.
-The seeds of these plants also germinate and grow best in cooler temperatures.
-To prevent sunscald, acclimate the plants by placing them in trays outdoors under light shade for at least a week before transplanting them into the garden.
+Seeds of broccoli, cabbage, cauliflower, celery, Chinese cabbage, kohlrabi, pak choi and lettuce germinate best at temperatures of 65 to 70 degrees.
+Sow them in March to be tall enough to transplant into the garden in early to mid-April while temperatures are cool.
+To prevent sunscald, acclimate the plants by placing them in trays outdoors under light shade for at least a week before transplanting them to the garden.